Middlesbrough F.C.

-The club's traditional kit is red with white detailing.
+The club's traditional kit is red with white detailing, often in the form of a white chest band.
 The home shorts and sock colours have interchangeably been shifted between red and white, complementing the red shirt that was adopted in 1899.
 The various crests throughout the club's history, the most recent of which was adopted in 2007, incorporate a lion rampant.